How do I learn Tai Chi?

 Who are the instructors?

-All our instructors are accredited volunteers who have been approved to instruct by the National Instruction Coordination Committee (NICC) of the member association for their particular country.
+All our instructors are accredited volunteers who have been approved to instruct by the National Instruction Coordination Committee (NICC) of the association for their particular country.
 No instructor is paid for teaching, and they must attend regular training workshops and meet annual re-accreditation requirements.

 What does it cost?